totallynotminhh/mysticcraft/README.md

 # MysticCraft

 Yep, like the description says, "A lightweight modpack designed to be like RLCraft."
 This modpack can run on almost every potato laptop, even your mom's old work laptop!
-Whether you have an office laptop or a newer but not designed for gaming, you can still pretty much enjoy the modpack in 60-120 FPS if you know how to optimize your device for gaming.
+Whether you have an office laptop or a newer one but it is not designed for gaming, you can still pretty much enjoy the modpack in 60-120 FPS if you know how to optimize your device for gaming.
 Developed since June 2023, originally under the name MysteryCraft, has changed over the course of a year.
-Welp, that is enough chit-chatting.
-Let's cut to the chase.
+From a simple modpack to a modpack with thousands line of code and features, it is truly enjoyable to play.
+Although this modpack difficulty is only about 80% of RLCraft, but don't let your guard down if you don't wanna die, cuz it is still pretty darn hard.
+Now, let's cut to the chase.

 System Requirements:
 CPU: A Dual core processor, 2GHz or higher <br>